xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Functions**

-ABSREF   Returns the absolute reference of a range of cells to another range
+ABSREF&nbsp;&nbsp;&nbsp;Returns the absolute reference of a range of cells to another range

-DEREF   Returns the values of cells in the reference
+DEREF&nbsp;&nbsp;&nbsp;Returns the values of cells in the reference

-RELREF   Returns a relative reference
+RELREF&nbsp;&nbsp;&nbsp;Returns a relative reference

-TEXTREF   Converts text to a reference
+TEXTREF&nbsp;&nbsp;&nbsp;Converts text to a reference

 Return to [top](#Q)